Petersons Chapter 1

 “Yes.”

-The faculty members grew more uneasy, shuffling in their seats, writing, and some were checking their email.
+The faculty members grew more uneasy, shuffling in their seats, writing notes, or checking emails.
 A few looked at the dean with a visual message to move along.

 “I want it on the record that I oppose this seminar for the reasons stated,” Letterless said.
 “I’m convinced this is the wrong decision.”

 “So noted,” the dean said.
-He went on to explain that the proposal would go next to the Board of Administration for review, and if approved there, it would go to the college directors.
-At any rate, the dean assured me that I should receive a final notice within a month.
+He explained that the proposal would go to the Board of Administration at its next meeting and, if approved there, it would then go to the college directors.
+At any rate, the dean assured me, I should receive a final notice within a month.

 The dean worked through the remaining agenda items, made announcements, and adjourned the meeting.

 “Sorry, Bill.
-I guess I didn’t realize my anger was manifesting itself out through my feet.”
+I guess I didn’t realize my anger was working itself out through my feet.”

 “What was all that about?”